raphkoster/Amiga-LHA-ZIP-to-HDF-converter/README.md

 ## Issues

-This hasn't seen a lot of testing yet.
+- This hasn't seen a lot of testing yet.
 I don't know what happens if you feed it other kinds of files.
-TODO: have it convert ADFs to HDFs.
+- TODO: have it convert ADFs to HDFs.
-TODO: have it generate HDFs rather than copy the blank ones.
+- TODO: have it generate HDFs rather than copy the blank ones.
+- TODO: support batch processing